zaritskylab/Interpretability/README.md

 ## License

 This repository is intended for academic and research use and is licensed under CC BY-NC 4.0.
 See [LICENSE](LICENSE) for details.

----

-**License**
-This repository (data, documentation, and figures) is intended for academic and research use, and is licensed under CC BY-NC 4.0.
-See [License](LICENSE) for details.